pip-services/pip-services-docs/content/en/node/commons/reflect/type_matcher.md

 > `public static` matchValueType(expectedType: any, actualValue: any): boolean

-- **expectedType**: any - an expected type to match.
+- **expectedType**: any - expected type to match.
-- **actualValue**: any -  a value to match its type to the expected one.
+- **actualValue**: any -  value to match its type to the expected one.
 - **returns**: boolean - true if types are matching and false if they don't.

 #### matchValueTypeByName
-Matches expected type to a type of a value.
+Matches an expected type to a type of a value.

 > `public static` matchValueTypeByName(expectedType: string, actualValue: any): boolean

-- **expectedType**: any - an expected type name to match.
+- **expectedType**: any - expected type name to match.
-- **actualValue**: any -  a value to match its type to the expected one.
+- **actualValue**: any - value to match its type to the expected one.
 - **returns**: boolean - true if types are matching and false if they don't.